Sault Ste. Marie Airport: Operations

 The Sault Ste.
 Marie airport has equipment to support instrument approaches for all-weather operation, and a Nav Canada control tower.
-Air Canada Express operates four daily roundtrip flights to Toronto Pearson International Airport using the Dash 8-400 and the Bombardier CRJ200.
+Air Canada Express operates two daily roundtrip flights to Toronto Pearson International Airport using the Dash 8-400.
 Porter Airlines operates two daily roundtrip flights to Toronto Billy Bishop Airport using the Dash 8-400.
-Sunwing Airlines seasonal winter charters operate every Thursday roundtrip flights to London International Airport to Juan Gualberto Gómez Airport (Varadero) using Boeing 737-800 aircraft.
-Its runways are designed to handle medium-sized transport jets such as the Airbus A320, Airbus A319 and Boeing 737; operations to Sault Ste.
-Marie consist of Dash 8 aircraft, and, seasonally, of Boeing 737 jets.
+Its runways are designed to handle medium-sized transport jets such as the Airbus A320, Airbus A319 and Boeing 737.
+Operations to Sault Ste.
+Marie consist of Dash 8 aircraft.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Sault Ste.
 Marie International Bridge.
 CBSA officers at this airport can handle aircraft with no more than 30 passengers.

 A new record number of 216,172 passengers travelled through the airport in 2018.

 General aviation operations

 The airport hosts the flight-training campus for Sault College and the Sault Academy of Flight flying school, resulting in frequent training flights in the vicinity.
 The Sault Ste.
 Marie airport has frequent medevac, business aviation, and charter operations.
 It is a frequent stopping point for private pilots.